Plymouth State University’s Study Abroad Financial Aid Policy

 - Faculty/Staff Tuition Benefit recipients may have their benefits applied toward study abroad costs.

-Additional Scholarship Opportunities for Study Abroad
+PSU Scholarship Opportunities for Study Abroad

 PSU provides study abroad students an opportunity to apply for the Barbara Wiley Scholarship.
 Applications are available through the Associate Vice President of Academic Affairs Office as well as online.

 The Crawford Martin Opportunity Grants (CMOG) were established in 2011 with the intent of providing degree-seeking undergraduate and graduate students of Plymouth State University with funding to meet ordinary and extraordinary educational opportunities that enable them to persist in attaining their degrees.
 These funds are expressly for covering expenses related to educational activity and should be accessed only after other campus funding resources have been pursued.
+Please adhere to the application deadlines listed through the above link.

 The U.S. government believes it is important for citizens to be better educated about the world and is providing scholarship assistance to help college students engage in overseas study.
 Below are links to additional scholarship opportunities.
 Read the instructions carefully since some scholarships do have a service component associated with receipt of the scholarship.